sophie-murthy/ULC-Session-Manager/README.md

 ## User Stories or Use Cases

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can edit my profile
-4. as an admin, I can register new tutors and new students
+3. as an admin, I can see all student and tutor users
-5. as an admin, I can view and edit all sessions (in progress, pending, and completed)
+4. as an admin, I can view all sessions (in progress, pending, and completed)
+5. as an admin, I can edit pending sessions
-6. as a tutor, I can add new sessions and view all of my sessions (in progress, pending, and completed)
+6. as a tutor, I can start new sessions and view all of my sessions (in progress, pending, and completed)
 7. as a tutor, I can end and evaluate sessions
 8. as a tutor, I can edit my sessions
-9. as a student, I can register for a session
+9. as a student, I can request a session for a course I am taking

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (2 points) Use a CSS framework or UI toolkit
     * I'm planning on using Tailwind CSS for styling my site